u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 audience - large or small.
 The success of an email is easily measurable, especially when a creative call-to-action is involved.

-Odoo *Email Marketing* provides professional-grade email design tools, templates, and features, designed to simplify the otherwise complex process required to create engaging emails, build successful campaigns, and track their overall effectiveness in a single application.
+Thrive Bureau ERP *Email Marketing* provides professional-grade email design tools, templates, and features, designed to simplify the otherwise complex process required to create engaging emails, build successful campaigns, and track their overall effectiveness in a single application.